composer/composer/doc/03-cli.md

 This env var controls the time composer waits for commands (such as git commands) to finish executing.
 The default value is 300 seconds (5 minutes).

+### COMPOSER_NO_INTERACTION

+If set to 1, this env var will make composer behave as if you passed the `--no-interaction` flag to every command.
+This can be set on build boxes/CI.

 &larr; [Libraries](02-libraries.md)  |  [Schema](04-schema.md) &rarr;